ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 You were triggered by the title, weren't you.
 You came here to look at the stupid arguments I wrote for defending legacy and on-premise solutions.
-Unfortunatly, I have to disappoint you already.
+Unfortunately, I have to disappoint you already.
 The title was indeed to trigger your interest.
 This article will however provide you with some battle tested answers to common reasons "not to go to the cloud".
 It will provide you with a strategy to counter common misconceptions for why the cloud "isn't right for this project".